rspamd/rspamd.com/doc/modules/external_services.md

 ...
 ~~~

 By default, the complete email will be sent to the external service system.
-You can and you have to change this behavior for some services by setting `scan_mime_parts = true;` to send all mime parts detected as attachments seperately.
+You can and you have to change this behavior for some services by setting `scan_mime_parts = true;` to send all mime parts detected as attachments separately.
 If you also want to scan text mimes and images using the AV scanner, you can set the `scan_text_mime` or `scan_image_mime` parameter to "true".

 Furthermore, there are two types of MIME part filters available: